kpurcell/EcosysMetricsGOM/Presentation/Article/EcosysMetricsGOM.md

 ### W statistics (ABC curves) (Fishing disturbance)

 ### Diversity metrics:
-A number of recent studies have examined the correlation between metrics of community composition and diversity against a wide array of disturbances under the framework of ecosystem based management.
+A number of recent studies have examined the correlation between metrics of community composition and diversity against a wide array of disturbances under the framework of ecosystem based management [@Fulton2005which; Link citations etc]+6.
 We chose a variety of these metrics to examine the temporal patterns of change within the nwGOM and to provide a framework for association???

 Diversity metrics time series, normalization and loess smooth parameters